zorrocrisis/InverseKinematics/README.md

   <img src="https://github.com/user-attachments/assets/e6cd8969-9076-45c6-882b-62061251dc58"/>
 </p>

-With this goal in mind, a [short tutorial](https://www.youtube.com/watch?v=vKiqs_h1WXM) was followed to implement a spider skeleton mesh connected to a **control rig which, through a network of blueprints, determines the next position for each leg, considering obstacles and terrains**, thus manifesting a procedural animation.
+With this goal in mind, a spider skeleton mesh was connected to a **control rig which, through a network of blueprints, determines the next position for each leg by following a procedure (logic) and a set of parameters, considering obstacles and terrain**.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/362b9561-122c-41c1-b2ee-9c3e1c4790a0" width=500/>